Non-destructive testing (NDT) at Technomix.

 • Inhomogeneities in the material structure

-Radiographic testing is an established imaging method for volumetric assessment of components and offers the following advantages in particular:
+X-ray inspection is a proven imaging method for the volumetric evaluation of components and offers the following advantages in particular:

 • Volumetric representation of internal structures